Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 $1,000 toward travel or transfer to United, Southwest, and more.

 That's $750 toward travel when you redeem through Chase Ultimate Rewards® or 1:1 point transfer to leading airline and hotel loyalty programs.

 American Express and Delta are back with big offers on four of their Delta SkyMiles credit cards: The Gold, Platinum, Business Gold, and Business Platinum SkyMiles cards.
 A user on Flyertalk reported the personal cards earlier today, and we’ve also discovered deals for the two business cards that are now live.
 These special limited time offers end June 30, 2015.

-(These offers have expired – see the latest information here)
+(Some of these offers have expired – see the latest information here)

 Here are the details of each offer:

 These are the best public deals we’ve seen over the last couple of years for these cards – sometimes targeted deals are bigger, and you can check if you have on at DeltaAmexOffers.com.

 If you’ve ever had a personal version of a card, you can’t get the bonus again for that specific card, even if you cancelled your card a while back and are thinking of becoming a cardmember again.